 • Three opportunities are available for each ICA.

-• Ninety-nine opportunities (i.e., unlimited) are available for the IABs, CAST Interim Assessments and ELPAC Interim Assessments.
+• Ninety-nine opportunities (that is, unlimited) are available for the IABs, CAST Interim Assessments and ELPAC Interim Assessments.

-TA Name The test administrator or test examiner who created the session in which the student is currently testing (or in which the student completed the test)
+The TA or TE who created the session in which the student is currently testing (or in which the student completed the assessment)

-Session ID The Session ID to which the test is linked
+The session ID to which the assessment is linked

 Results ID